KC-qut/Sports_Tournament_Scheduler/README.md

 # Sports Tournament Scheduler

-A MERN-stack scaffold adapted from the `taskmanager` reference repo, mapped to the Sport Tournament Scheduler requirement diagram (REQ-1 through REQ-5).
+A scaffold adapted from the `taskmanager` reference repo, mapped to the Sport Tournament Scheduler requirement diagram (REQ-1 through REQ-5).

 ## What's reused from Taskmanager (unchanged or near-unchanged)